 Rafael Payare, Juraj Valčuha, Roderick Williams and the Harlem Quartet feature alongside RCM students in this month's online concert series, taking classic performances from our archives.
 We are also pleased to announce an online showcase of some of our doctoral research.

 The RCM is the top conservatoire for music in the 2021 Complete University Guide Arts, Drama and Music table for the second consecutive year

 Please note that the audition and application process for Fellowships is not the same as it is for our courses.
 Please refer to the individual Fellowship pages for more details.

 Contact the Keyboard Faculty

-If you have any general queries about brass at the RCM please contact our Keyboard Faculty administration team.
-If you have any queires about auditions or the admissions process, please contact our Admissions team.
+If you have any general queries about keyboard at the RCM please contact our Keyboard Faculty Administration team.
+If you have any queries about auditions or the admissions process, please contact our Admissions team.

 General enquiries about the operation of the faculty and consultation lessons